johnyenter-briars/reverse-date-parser/README.md

 ## Acknowledgements

-This app took great inspiration from [Crontab Guru](https://crontab.guru) which is a totally awesome site that you should totally checkout.
+This app took great inspiration from [Crontab Guru](https://crontab.guru) which is an awesome site that you should totally checkout.

 ## Contributing

 Any contributions are welcome.
-I am not the best React programmer, nor am I any good at design, so I'm sure there's a great deal that could be improved.
+I am not the best at programming using React, nor am I any good at design, so I'm sure there's a great deal that could be improved.